pyeventsourcing/eventsourcing/docs/topics/domainmodel.rst

 The command method ``change_attribute()`` triggers an ``AttributeChanged`` event.
-In the code below, the attribute ``full_name`` is triggered.
+In the code below, the attribute ``full_name`` is set to 'Mr Boots'.
 A subscriber receives the event.

 .. code:: python